oneapi-src/oneDAL/docs/source/onedal/glossary.rst

         The index :math:`i` of a vertex :math:`v_i` in a vertex set :math:`V=\{v_1, v_2,  ..., v_n\}`
         of :capterm:`graph` :math:`G`.
 Can be an integer value.

+    Walk
+        An alternating sequence of vertices and edges such that for each edge, one endpoint precedes and the other succeeds that edge in the sequence [Gross2014]_.

     Weight
         A numerical value assigned to vertex, edge or graph.